twilio-professional-services/flex-project-template/README.md

 - [web-app-examples](#web-app-examples)
 - [.github](#github)

-These packages are coupled together to provide a means of versioning these artifacts together, providing a robust method for building a release pipeline across multiple environments.
+These packages are coupled together to provide a means of versioning these artifacts as a single release, providing a robust method for building a release pipeline across multiple environments.

 ### **flex-config**